kirtan-gohil/teamsync/README.md

-# AI-Powered Interview & Recruitment Helper
+# TeamSync - Enterprise AI Recruitment Platform

 ## 🎯 Project Overview

-An intelligent recruitment platform that uses AI to parse resumes, match candidates to jobs, and conduct automated interviews with real-time scoring and feedback.
+An enterprise-level intelligent recruitment platform that uses AI to parse resumes, match candidates to jobs, and conduct automated interviews with real-time scoring and feedback.
+Features role-based authentication, user and admin dashboards, and advanced job matching algorithms.

 ## 🏗️ Architecture